• Skip to primary navigation

 Why Core Zucchini?

 Coring zucchini is needed to make foods that require the vegetable to be filled with other foods.
-Such as Lebanese stuffed zucchini (Kousa Mahshi) stuffed with rice and vegetables.
+Such as Lebanese stuffed zucchini (Kousa Mahshi) filled with rice and vegetables.

-The by-product is the remaining pulp, which is then used to make foods such as lib koosa or Lebanese squash with burghul.
+The by-product is the remaining pulp, which is my family traditionally use to make foods such as zucchini flesh dip or zucchini with bulgur.

 What You Will Need